Looking for events? Check out Earth-friendly happenings offered in the County throughout spring and beyond.

 - Need to dispose of old CFL bulbs?
 You can drop those off at at Central, Aurora Hills and Plaza.

-In Arlington, we are good stewards to the environment, nature and wildlife around us.
-In addition to the many events we offer throughout the year, the public can volunteer to help keep Arlington beautiful.
+In Arlington, there's an imperative to be good stewards to the environment, nature and wildlife.
+In addition to the many events offered throughout the year, the public can volunteer to help keep Arlington beautiful.
 Here are a few opportunities:

 - Gulf Branch Nature Center - Gulf Branch is nestled in lovely park settings and are staffed with friendly and knowledgeable people.
 They provide interpretive environmental education programs for all ages and for a wide variety of audiences including small groups.
 It features exhibits, children’s Discovery Room, pollinator garden, live animal exhibit room, pond, restored log cabin, observation bee hive and more.